-As a leading organization in the advancement of Latinx creators across many media platforms, NALIP has been a constant support in assisting content creators like writers, directors, producers and other industry professionals to find their passion and get their step in the industry.
-With the help of NALIP, many people have the ability to find their voice and voice their opinions.
+As a leading organization in the advancement of Latinx creators across many media platforms, NALIP has been a constant support in assisting content creators like writers, directors, producers and other industry professionals to find their passion and get their step into the industry.
+With the help of NALIP, many creators now have the ability to find their voice and voice their opinions.

-The roundtable conversation will be conducted across the United States of many types of content creators that came from a variety of different types of background.
-They have became the inspiration all over the world in the media and other entertainment platforms.
+In 2019, Nalip conducted a series of roundtable conversations with content creators that came from a variety of backgrounds.
 We hope you are inspired by these content creators’ stories as much as they have inspired us!

 Not only are Latinx producers prominent, loyal and important in today’s industry, but they have become one of the largest demographics in the society.
 They’re ability to tell a story and connect to their audience are unteachable.
 The stories that they created like Coco and Jane the Virgin are so relatable that it creates a deep impact on the audience and outside the Hispanic culture as well.

 NALIP has been helping the Latinx producers by constantly building and promoting their content all across the media platforms.
-For over 18 years, NALIP continues to provide professor development, community building and mentoring to help start many content creators.
+For over 20 years, NALIP continues to provide professor development, community building and mentoring to help start the careers of many content creators.